gotchacode/vim-tomorrow-theme/readme.md

 " Add bundle for Tomorrow theme
 Bundle 'vinitkumar/vim-tomorrow-theme'
 ```

-and then, do:
+and then do this:

 ```bash
 vim +BundleInstall +qall
 ```

-This will install Tomorrow theme colors in your vim configuration:

-Now, add the colorscheme to your .vimrc and you are good to go:
+It will install Tomorrow theme colors in your vim configuration.Now, add the colorscheme to your .vimrc and you are good to go:

 ```vimL
 set background=light